Elastic-net Regularized High-dimensional Negative Binomial Regression: Consistency and Weak Signals Detection: Applications of the oracles results

-This assumption of maximal correlation constant of two distinct covariates on the true set $H$, measures the dependence structure by a constant $h$ in the whole predictor.
-The less $h$ is, the more degree of separation is, and the easier to detect weak signals. \cite{Bunea08} explained the intuition that:`` If the signal is very weak and the true variables are highly correlated with one another and with the rest, one cannot hope to recover the true model with high probability".
-Interestingly, the grouping effect in previous, says that the Elastic-net is able to simultaneously estimate highly correlated true variables, and this grouping effect is valid without the premise that the signal is enough strong.
-If both faint signals under the level of detection bounds, then the Elastic-net estimates are both zero, and grouping effect is also true.
+This assumption of a maximal correlation constant of two distinct covariates on the true set $H$ measures the dependence structure using a constant $h$ in the whole predictor.
+A lower $h$ indicates a higher degree of separation, which makes it easier to detect weak signals. \cite{Bunea08} explained the intuition as follows:`` If the signal is very weak and the true variables are highly correlated with one another and with the rest, one cannot hope to recover the true model with high probability".
+Interestingly, the grouping effect states that the elastic-net is able to simultaneously estimate highly correlated true variables, and this grouping effect is valid without the premise that the signal is enough strong.
+If both signals are faint under the level of the detection bounds, then the elastic-net estimates are both zero, and the grouping effect is also true.